 "It's very sad and disappointing to go out of the tournament this early but I am glad that a good friend of mine, who has struggled with injuries, has won."

-Del Potro, a former US Open champion, made his first Grand Slam appearance in two and half years last month, beating fourth-seeded Stan Wawrinka at Wimbledon.
+Del Potro, a former US Open champion, made his first his Grand Slam appearance in two and half years last month, beating fourth-seeded Stan Wawrinka at Wimbledon.

 "Tonight I played one of the best matches of my career," Del Potro said, as he prepared to face Joao Sousa, ranked 36, in the second round.